Use of Library Computers

-- Priority use of the electronic classroom in Room 203 is to support teaching about Library-related research and resources to students and staff.
+- Priority use of the Library Instruction Classroom is to support teaching about Library-related research and resources to students and staff.
 When the room is not reserved for a class, it functions as a computer lab for St. Edward’s University’s students.

 - The library does not monitor or control the information accessed through the Internet, and cannot be held responsible for its content.
 As with other library materials, any restriction of a minor’s access to and use of the Internet is the responsibility of the parent or legal guardian.